alan-platform/alan-platform.github.io/pages/tutorials/ide-tutorial.md

 ![Texts](./images_IDE/004.png)

 These are four buttons that execute important tasks:
-1. Alan Fetch for downloading and updating the Alan platform tools
+1. Alan Fetch downloads and updates the Alan platform tools
-2. Alan Build for building your project
+2. Alan Build builds your project
-3. Alan Deploy for deploying your project
+3. Alan Deploy deploys your project
 4. Alan Show opens an new browser tab with your application

 ## Files and folders